sigmadev92/blogging_backend/README.md

 - This project contains the APIs for Blogging App.
 Created using Node and Express.
 Contains Open API spec using Swagger as well.

 ### Prerequisites

+### Swagger Documentation

+- A detailed API documentation is available [Here](http://localhost:3003/api-docs)

+### Troubleshooting

+- During the development I encountered these errors:

+  1. Unique userName problem in mongoose schema

+  - Solution :
+    1. Stop the server
+    2. Open mongo shell and use your database.
+    3. In users collection, delete the userName index.
+    4. Restart the server